AdaCore/spark2014/lrm/source/packages.rst

 Abstraction of State
 ~~~~~~~~~~~~~~~~~~~~

-The variables declared immediately within a package Q, its embedded
+The variables declared immediately within a package and package declarations
-packages and its private descendants constitute the state of Q.

-The variable declarations are only visible to clients of Q if they
+nested immediately therein constitute the *global state* of a package.
+Only part
+of the global state of a package may be visible to a client of a package;
-are declared in the visible part of Q.  The
+specifically the variables which are declared in the visible part of the
-declarations of all other variables are *hidden* from a client of Q.
+package.
+The declarations of all other variables of the global state of the
+package are *hidden* from a client.

-Though the variables are hidden they still form part (or all) of the
+Though the variables are hidden they still form part (or all) of the global
-state of Q and this *hidden state* cannot be ignored for static analysis
+state of the package and this *hidden state* cannot be ignored for flow analysis
+and proof.

-and proof.  *State abstraction* is the means by which this hidden state
-is managed for static analysis and proof.
+State abstraction is the means by which this hidden state is managed for flow

-|SPARK| extends the concept of state abstraction to provide
+analysis and proof. |SPARK| extends the concept of state abstraction to
-hierarchical data abstraction whereby the hidden state of a package Q
+provide hierarchical data abstraction whereby the state abstraction declared in
-may be refined over a tree of private descendants or embedded packages
+a package may contain the global state of other packages given certain
-of Q.  This provides data refinement similar to the refinement
+restrictions described in ().
+This provides data refinement similar to the
-available to types whereby a record may contain fields which are
+refinement available to types whereby a record may contain fields which are
 themselves records.

 Volatile State
 ~~~~~~~~~~~~~~